Creating Your First Monitor

 -

-Detailed Timing Metrics (DNS lookup, TCP connection, TLS handshake, etc.)
+Detailed Timing Metrics: A breakdown of the time spent on each phase of the request (DNS lookup, TCP connection, TLS handshake, etc.)

 3. Customizing the HTTP Request